 Players can also join private servers that are set up by independent members of the community and are not controlled or moderated by Mojang Studios.
 Servers may host some users with whom parents may not be familiar.
 Players can “block” or “mute” other players who bother them.
 Many servers are set up by default to censor profanity in text chat; however, some servers – which is an individual player’s “world” – are set up by their host to allow more explicit or objectionable content subject to the specific community guidelines they establish.
-Voice chat is not available in the game, but players can use other platforms like Discord to chat while playing.
+Voice chat is not available in the PC version of the game, but players can use other platforms like Discord to chat while playing.
 Meanwhile, those playing on game console platforms, like Xbox and PlayStation, do have access to in-game voice chat.
 Of course, you can block or limit with whom your kids’ can communicate via parental controls.

 Differentiating Versions of Minecraft